Society. Health. Welfare.

 Anda Ķīvīte-Urtāne, Latvia16:00–17:00 Roundtable Discussion: Lifecourse Approach to Sexual and Reproductive Health in Latvia – From Science to Practice

-Anda Čakša, Former Minister of Education and Science, Latvia
+Anda Čakša, former Minister for Education and Science, Latvia

 - Screen 9